 With more and more states legalizing adult-use marijuana, why not turn this spring getaway into a cannabis-themed vacation?
-Here we’ve rounded up the top six cannabis destinations for the season.
+Here, we’ve rounded up the top six cannabis vacations for the season.

 San Francisco is at the top of most people’s lists of cannabis-friendly destinations.
 The famously progressive city is where the medical marijuana movement first began, and it’s long taken a tolerant approach to cannabis.

-This is even more true now that California has legalized recreational marijuana for adults.
+This is even more true now that California has legalized recreational marijuana for adults, making it the perfect place for a spring getaway.
 There are plenty of amazing cannabis-related activities to take part in, including cannabis walking tours and cannabis-themed yoga sessions.